9 Personality Disorders

 Another way to think of DBT is the process of balancing opposites.
 The therapist consistently works with the individual to find ways to hold two seemingly opposite perspectives at once, promoting balance and avoiding all-or-nothing styles of thinking.
 In service of this balance, DBT promotes a both-and rather than an either-or outlook.
 An example of this is if a person feels an emotion such as being angry, there are many actions that they might take to express their angry feelings.
 But if the action that they take is one that is opposite to the emotion they feel, like walking away from a situation when they are angry, or distracting themselves with something nice or something different, then they have put their energy into something that is eventually going to make them feel better.
 The way they have done this is to accept and study the emotion of anger, and act in an opposite way to how they have previously believed the emotion directs them to act.
 This deeper understanding, that a person can have one emotion yet make a opposite or different decision about how to act, grows a general personal awareness that opposites can be balanced and managed in a reasonable way.

 Another technique offered by Linehan and her colleagues was validation.
 Linehan and her team found that with validation, along with the push for change, patients were more likely to cooperate and less likely to suffer distress at the idea of change.
-The therapist validates that the person’s actions “make sense” within the context of his personal experiences without necessarily agreeing that they are the best approach to solving the problem.
+The therapist validates that the person’s actions “make sense” within the context of their personal experiences without necessarily agreeing that they are the best approach to solving the problem.

 People undergoing DBT are taught how to effectively change their behavior using two skill sets related to acceptance, and two skill sets related to change.